Finite Semisimple Module 2-Categories: Comparing Finite Semisimple Module 2-Cate gories 2-Categories of Modules

 \begin{Example} By example \ref{ex:algebra2vectG}, we know that algebra in $\mathbf{2Vect}_G$ correspond exactly to $G$-graded monoidal finite semisimple categories.
 Now, observe that the right adjoint to a $G$-graded functor between $G$-graded finite semisimple categories has to be $G$-graded.
 Using this observation together with the above example, we find that rigid algebras in $\mathbf{2Vect}_G$ are exactly given by $G$-graded multifusion categories.
 A similar observation holds for the section of a $G$-graded natural transformation, which implies that separable algebras in $\mathbf{2Vect}_G$ are precisely $G$-graded multifusion categories. \end{Example}

-\begin{Example} We have recalled in example \ref{ex:algebrasbraidedfusion} that algebras in $Mod(\mathcal{B})$ are precisely monoidal finite semisimple categories $\mathcal{C}$ equipped with a central monoidal functor $\mathcal{B}\rightarrow \mathcal{C}$.
+\begin{Example} We have recalled in example \ref{ex:algebrasbraidedfusion} that algebras in $\mathbf{Mod}(\mathcal{B})$ are precisely monoidal finite semisimple categories $\mathcal{C}$ equipped with a central monoidal functor $\mathcal{B}\rightarrow \mathcal{C}$.
 A slight adaptation of lemma 2.21 of \cite{JFR} proves that the algebra associated to $\mathcal{C}$ is rigid if and only if $\mathcal{C}$ is multifusion.
-Further, it is not hard to check every rigid algebra in $Mod(\mathcal{B})$ is separable, whence, separable algebras in $Mod(\mathcal{B})$ are also given by multifusion categories equipped with a central monoidal functor from $\mathcal{B}$. \end{Example}
+Further, one can check that every rigid algebra in $\mathbf{Mod}(\mathcal{B})$ is separable, whence, separable algebras in $\mathbf{Mod}(\mathcal{B})$ are also given by multifusion categories equipped with a central monoidal functor from $\mathcal{B}$. \end{Example}

 \begin{Remark} The above examples provide motivation for the conjecture made in \cite{JFR} that every rigid algebra in a multifusion 2-category is separable.
-We wish to remark that this conjecture is stronger than that of whether every multifusion 2-category is separable.
-Namely, combining this conjecture of \cite{JFR} with theorem \ref{thm:rigid}, one can prove that every multifusion 2-category is separable.
-We will explain this further in future work. \end{Remark}
+We wish to remark that this conjecture is stronger than the assertion that every multifusion 2-category is separable, in the sense that their Drinfeld centers are finite semisimple 2-categories.
+Namely, combining this conjecture of \cite{JFR} with theorem \ref{thm:rigid}, one can prove that every multifusion 2-category is separable (see \cite{D6}). \end{Remark}

-We now move on to proving that the algebras produced by theorem \ref{thm:2Ostrik} are always rigid.
+We now prove that the algebras produced by corollary \ref{cor:endalgebra} are always rigid.

 \begin{Theorem} Given $\mathfrak{M}$ a finite semisimple left $\mathfrak{C}$-module 2-category, and $M$ an object of $\mathfrak{M}$, the algebra $\underline{End}(M)$ is rigid. \end{Theorem}